openfheorg/openfhe-development/src/binfhe/include/README.md

 [Binary FHE CryptoContext](binfhecontext.h)

-- CryptoContext for the boolean circuit FHE scheme.
+- CryptoContext for the boolean circuit FHE scheme
 - A CryptoContext is the primary object through which we interact with the various `OpenFHE` capabilities

 [Binary FHE CryptoContext Serialization](binfhecontext-ser.h)